 A lot of people have little to no knowledge about stringed instruments other than the guitars they have seen in local guitar stores.
 You may have misconceptions about ukuleles if you have never played one.
 For one, people just assume that a ukulele is nothing more than a smaller version of a guitar.

 A ukulele does have strings, a neck, frets, and basically everything that a guitar has structurally.
 It definitely looks like a miniature version of a guitar, but there are a few key differences.

-One of them answers the question of how many strings does a ukulele have.
+One of them answers the question of how many strings does a ukulele has.
 It’s four.
 Now, a traditional full-sized guitar happens to have five to six strings.
 The other key difference is, of course, the sound.
 However, there are ukuleles with more strings, often six or eight.